datakurre/blog/content/blog/2023/03/rcc-camunda-cloud/index.md

 [![Example calculator orchestration process](calculate-sum-with-calculator.png)](calculate-sum-with-calculator.bpmn)

-To continue, it is required to have a client credentials for the cluster with scope **Zeebe**.
+To continue, it is required to have client credentials for the cluster with scope **Zeebe**.
 Those could be use to deploy the process to the cluster using Camunda Desktop Modeler.
 The credentials are also required for integrating RCC bots with the running processes.

 ![Creating new client credentials](camunda-platform-client.png)

 Make sure to download or save the information shown after creating new credentials. **Client secret** is only shown right after creation, but also **client id**, **cluster id** and **cluster region** are required for running the integration.

-Once the process is deployed (either using the cloud or desktop modeler), at last on instance of it has been started, and the first user task completed, everything is ready for the RCC automation part.
+Once the process is deployed (either using the cloud or desktop modeler), at least one instance of it has been started, and the first user task has been completed, everything is ready for the RCC automation part.

 ![SaaS process waiting for RCC automation](camunda-platform-ready.png)